Medical Disclaimer

 Guanfacine is a blood pressure medicine that may be used alone or in conjunction with stimulants to treat ADHD.
 It reduces oppositional behavior, aggressiveness, and emotional dysregulation that are often linked to ADHD by acting as an alpha-2 adrenergic agonist.

-Off-Label Treatments for ADHD
+Off-Label ADHD Drugs

 In some cases, physicians may prescribe drugs that the FDA has not authorized to treat ADHD symptoms.
 Unfortunately, the lack of information on their long-term efficacy in treating ADHD has restricted their usage.